The Quintessential Ben Severson

 Ben's association with BZ Bodyboards fueled his experimentation with shapes and sizes, and the legendary Ben T-10 was born from that.
 The T-10 featured a high wide point, very wide nose, relatively straight rail line coming down from the wide point, and a narrow tail with deep, wide channels.
 The design complemented Ben's riding style perfectly, and even lent itself to his occasional forays into dropknee,

 which he was quite proficient at, especially in hollow conditions with his Jack Lindholm-inspired DK style.

 After Ben's BZ days, he fired up his own brand, BSD Bodyboards and carried a revised version of his old T-10 over and added rounded rails called "transitional rails".
 Those boards are still available today.
-Ben continues to be involved in the sport as a judge for the Hawaii Pro Tour and the annual APB Tour event at Pipe, and holds down a day job managing rental properties that he owns in Makaha and lives the good life with his wife of more than two decades, legendary Hawaiian bodyboarder Chris Ann Kim (sister of equally-incredible Danny Kim).
+Ben continues to be involved in the sport as a contest director and judge for the Hawaii Pro Tour and the annual APB Tour event at Pipe, and holds down a day job managing rental properties that he owns in Makaha and lives the good life with his wife of more than two decades, legendary Hawaiian bodyboarder Chris Ann Kim (sister of equally-incredible Danny Kim).

 (Above: Ben competes at Pipe- February 2017)

 His legacy in the sport will live forever, and through the Facebook group Vintage Bodyboard Collectors, Ben's original T-10, 20 and 30 shapes have enjoyed a renewed interest.
 Like Ben's shape?
 You can order a BSD board from our site, or get your own custom version from one of our two custom shapers!